orbitmines/archive/projects/Project - Story & Lore.md

 .
 Without him getting a word in, she went off:
 .
 "In your area they're testing a new system, which will allow you to, instead of your typical few hundred, address millions upon millions of students.
 Now I know what you're thinking, it's not the typical make-it-once-for-everyone: You'll be able to steer each of them individually.
 Not just at our university, but people from all ages."
 .
 Looking at him in a brief moment of understanding, before continuing:
 .
 "As far as I know your area is the first time we're testing such a system.
-So there's still a lot of uncertainty into play, now it's happening for you first"
+So there's still a lot of uncertainty into play.
+Now it's happening for you first, but if this experiment is successful I'm sure that it'll allow the other professors to accelerate their timelines in also supporting such a system for their areas."

 [Start story in 2045, release day of The Ether]
 [One character is [S], The other B]